bids-standard/bids-validator/README.md

 ### In the Browser

 The BIDS Validator currently works in the browser with [browserify](http://browserify.org/).
-You can add it to a browserify project by cloning the validator and requiring it with browserify synstax ```var validate = require('BIDS-Validator');```.
+You can add it to a browserify project by cloning the validator and requiring it with browserify syntax ```var validate = require('bids-validator');```.
 It can then be used like so ```validate.BIDS(filelist, function (errors) {console.log(errors);});```

 ### On the Server

 The BIDS validator works like most npm packages.
-It is not yet in the npm registry but will be soon.
-When it is you can install it by running ```npm install BIDS-Validator```.
+You can install it by running ```npm install bids-validator```.

 ### Through Command Line

-Currently if you have the node js install and have the BIDS-Validator you can validate you BIDS package through command line by running ```node path/to/BIDS-Validator/index.js path/to/Bids/data/folder```.
+Currently if you have the node js installed and have the bids-validator you can validate you BIDS package through command line by running ```node path/to/bids-validator/index.js path/to/BIDS/data/folder```.
 If there are any errors it should return them to the console.

 ## Development